 On a clean rimmed baking sheet (lined with aluminum foil for easier clean up), spread lemon and orange wedges, quartered onion, and halved garlic head in a single layer on a clean rimmed baking sheet (lined with aluminum foil, if desired).
 Place a clean wire rack on top (rack will be a little wobbly).

-Place 2 butter pieces (or ¼ cup ghee) under loosened skin of each breast and 2 butter pieces (or ¼ cup ghee) under loosened skin of each leg.
+Place 2 butter pieces (2 TBSP each) (or ¼ cup ghee (divided into two 2 TBSP pieces)) under loosened skin of each breast and 2 butter pieces (2 TBSP each) (or ¼ cup ghee (divided into two 2 TBSP pieces)) under loosened skin of each leg.

 Roast turkey in a preheated oven at 450°F for 20 minutes.